Canada Graduate Scholarships – Doctoral Program

 CIHR: ResearchNet | application instructions

-• Online submission of transcripts: Applicants are required to upload their up-to-date official transcripts of their complete academic record as 1 single PDF file under “Transcripts” in the “Attach Other Application Materials” task.
-It is the applicant’s responsibility to ensure that they submit their complete, official, up-to-date transcript package in their online application.
-For more details about the transcript requirement, see this CIHR link.
+• Online submission of transcripts: Applicants are required to upload their up-to-date transcripts of their complete academic record as 1 single PDF file under “Transcripts” in the “Attach Other Application Materials” task.
+For more details about the transcript requirement, refer to the CIHR application instructions.

 • The required “Doctoral Studies Timelines” form is located here.
 This form must be included with your transcript package.

-• Signatures are not required before UBC’s application deadline (TBA):
+• Signatures are required by UBC’s application deadline (13 September 2024):

-• Applicants may upload an unsigned copy of the Signature Page (or Routing Slip) to complete the “Print/Upload Signature Page” task on ResearchNet.
+• Applicants must upload a signed copy of the Signature Page (or Routing Slip) to complete the “Print/Upload Signature Page” task on ResearchNet.

 • The signature page/routing slip document should be 3 pages.
-If your document is 2 pages, it is because you have not added your primary supervisor in the “Identify Participants” task in the online application.
+If your document is 2 pages, it is because you have not added your primary supervisor to your ResearchNet application in the “Identify Participants” task in the online application.
 Note: The supervisor’s CIHR PIN is required to complete the “primary supervisor” participant details.

-• Not required: Supervisor’s signature** is not required for the Confirmation of Scientific Area Form.
+• Supervisor’s signature for the Confirmation of Scientific Area Form.

-• Applicants may upload a blank copy of the Confirmation of Scientific Area Form to complete the “other” document type of the “Attach Other Application Materials” task on ResearchNet.
+• Applicants must upload a signed copy of the Confirmation of Scientific Area Form to complete the “Other” document type of the “Attach Other Application Materials” task on ResearchNet.

-• Indigenous applicants: Applicants who would like to self-identify as Indigenous to be considered beyond their institutions quota (i.e., the institution’s cap on total nominees that can be selected) must complete the Frederick Banting and Charles Best Canada Graduate Scholarship Doctoral Awards (CGS-D): Voluntary Self-Identification Form for Indigenous Applicants.
+• Indigenous applicants: Applicants who would like to self-identify as Indigenous (optional) to be considered beyond their institutions quota (ie. the instution’s cap on total nominees that can be selected) must complete the Voluntary Self-Identification Form for Indigenous Applicants.
 Once completed, the form must then be uploaded as a single PDF document under “Other” in the “Attach Other Application Materials” task.

 NSERC: Online application system | application instructions